Brian Valentine

-Henry Brian Valentine (born November 28, 1959) is an American software executive.
+Henry Brian Valentine (born November 28, 1959) is an American software executive and casual poker player.
 He has held positions at large companies including Intel, Microsoft and Amazon.com.

 Early life

 Born in Centralia, Washington, he graduated from high school in 1977 and enrolled in Centralia Community College (CCC).
 Upon graduating from CCC in 1979 with an associate degree, Valentine then enrolled in the University of Washington's engineering department.
 Valentine spent one year at UW before taking a leave of absence in 1980.

 In the fall of 1981, Valentine enrolled in the Computer Science and Math school at Eastern Washington University (EWU) in Cheney, Washington.
 In his senior year at EWU, Valentine was selected to develop the software for an automated energy management and control system.

 He graduated from EWU with a Bachelor of Science degree in Computer Science in May 1983 and took a job as a software engineer at Intel, working on software for in-circuit emulators, and major systems programming for Unix and VMS applications.